ommp-app/ommp/README.md

 - [ ] GDPR export
 - [ ] Reset module settings and rights
 - [ ] Choose a default language for the platform
+- [ ] Login as (allow an administrator to view the site as another user to test permissions)